agsight

 focussing the solution

-Drawing from user insights and ideation sessions, I brainstormed both must-have and bold feature ideas—each tied to six core experience pillars.
-With the vision and scope clear, I jumped into design and engineering.
+Drawing from user insights, I brainstormed must-have and ambitious features tied to six core experience pillars.
+With vision and scope defined, I moved into design and engineering.

 home